MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

     Defaulted loans in the dataset: 4467

+Unlike with the imbalanced training dataset, we can see that no model has failed with predicting all of the 4467 defaults in the test dataset.
 ## Model commentary
 The variant using balanced training data is much better at predicting defaults.
 However, the downside is that we have a higher number of loans for which we wrongly predict failure.